TroyMetrics/Benchmark-Overlays/README.md

 ## **🟢 Normal State**

+This status icon indicates that all 12VHPWR pins are operating within expected parameters — with amperage levels safely below the maximum rated specification and well-balanced across all pins.
+No action is required. ✅

 <p align="center">
   <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/Power_Detector_Preview.gif">
 </p>

-This status icon indicates that all 12VHPWR pins are operating within expected parameters — with amperage levels safely below the maximum rated specification and well-balanced across all pins.
-No action is required. ✅

 ---

 ## **🟡 Warning State (Power Imbalance)**

 This status icon and alert activates when a significant current disparity is detected between pins (**≤85% power balance**) which may result in hazardous operating conditions under sustained or peak GPU load.
-The included chart provides a clear visual breakdown of each pin's current deviation from the target or **ideal** per-pin load, calculated dynamically based on total power draw. ⚠️<br>
+The included chart provides a clear visual breakdown of each pin's current deviation from the target or **ideal** per-pin load, calculated dynamically based on total power draw. ⚠️

 <p align="center">
   <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/Power_Detector_Imbalance_Chart.gif">